 3 superpowers of selenium for your thyroid

-How the right dose of selenium can benefit the thyroid
+How the right dose of selenium can benefit your thyroid

 Selenium is an important micronutrient.
 The amount of selenium in your body depends on the geography of where you live, and where your food comes from (1, 2).
 Scientists have shown selenium is crucial for maintaining a healthy immune system, hormonal balance, and metabolism.